Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Stripped stars

 \subsubsection{Terminal-age main sequence}

-We compute non-rotating single star models in the initial mass range $15\Msol\dots 110\Msol$ up to core hydrogen exhaustion, with the same assumptions as the models discussed in Sect.\,4.
+We compute nonrotating single star models in the initial mass range $15\Msol\dots 110\Msol$ up to core hydrogen exhaustion, with the same assumptions as the models discussed in Sect.\,4.
 These models cover the observed luminosity range of the SMC WR stars.
-Apart from models with our default value for the overshooting parameter $\alpha_\mathrm{ov}$, we also compute models for extreme cases, i.e., with $\alpha_\mathrm{ov} = 0.15$ and $\alpha_\mathrm{ov} = 0.5$.
+Apart from models with our default value for the overshooting parameter $\alpha_\mathrm{ov}$, we also compute models for extreme cases, that is, with $\alpha_\mathrm{ov} = 0.15$ and $\alpha_\mathrm{ov} = 0.5$.

 Until the end of hydrogen burning, the slope of the hydrogen profile in the models is relatively constant, due to the constant recession speed of the convective core.
 Table\,\ref{tab:dxdq} shows the values of $dX/dQ$ derived for models with different initial parameters, at the time of core hydrogen exhaustion.
 Noticeably, the variation of $dX/dQ$ with initial mass is very small.
 We find that the core overshooting parameter has a larger impact.
 However, overall the TAMS hydrogen profile slopes are restricted to the narrow range $1.5 \leq dX/dQ \leq 2.4$.